Overwintering plumeria indoors is simple, and caring for them during the winter doesn’t take much effort.

 But if you notice it’s starting to get leggy or reaching for the window, then it needs a sunnier spot, or the addition of artificial light.

 Related Post: How To Choose The Best Plumeria Soil

 Just like most plants, this one needs much less water during the winter.
 Do not overdo it, or the stem could start to rot.
 Overwatering is the biggest mistake that people make.

-So only water when the soil is completely dried out.
-Use a soil moisture meter to help you make sure it’s receiving the perfect amount.
+So only moisten the soil when it is completely dried out.
+Use a moisture meter gauge to help you make sure it’s receiving the perfect amount.

 If you’re storing it dormant, don’t give it any water at all until you’re ready to start waking it up in time for spring.

 One of the biggest benefits of overwintering plumerias dormant is that you don’t have to worry about bugs.
 For live plants, that can be a different story.

 Spider mites, mealy bugs, and scale insects are a few of the most common pests that you might experience.

 If you find any bugs, use an organic insecticidal soap to wash the leaves.
 Or make your own using 1 tsp of mild liquid soap to 1 liter of water.
 Neem oil is also a very effective natural insecticide that works great.

 Bringing Plumeria Out Of Dormancy